LairdCP/BLE_Gateway_Firmware/docs/ble.md

-﻿# BLE Services and information used in the MG100 product
+﻿# BLE Services and information used in the MG100 Demo

 ## Advertisement